logandk/conditional_comment/README.markdown

 In this case, the stylesheet will be shown in all versions of Internet Explorer.

-You can limit which versions of Internet Explorer should display the contents of the conditional comment:
+You can limit which versions of Internet Explorer should display the contents of the conditional comment, using the `:version` parameter.
+This parameter accepts a number, string or symbol using the following syntax: `[not] [less|greater than [or equal to]] [version]`.
+Here are some examples:

 	conditional_comment :version => 7 do
 		stylesheet_link_tag "site/ie.css" # Displayed in IE 7